Umqhele

 An umqhele ([umǃʰɛle], plural imiqhele) is a traditional Zulu circular headband made of fur.
 Imiqhele were worn by Zulu men prior to colonization of South Africa, especially by soldiers and elites, and are worn by male members of the Nazareth Baptist Church.
 They are also worn by Ndebele people, who make them from the tails of cattle.
-Nazareth Baptist Church imiqhele are frequently made from the fur of leopards, deer, or serval.
+Nazareth Baptist Church imiqhele are frequently made from the fur of leopards, antelope, or serval.